-You can also connect different models (one TX and one RX) of the same external frontend type, e.g an R&S FE170ST and an R&S FE170SR.
+You can also connect different models (one TX and one RX) of the same external frontend type, e.g an R&S FE170ST and an R&S FE170SR or an R&S FE110ST and an R&S FE110SR.
 Different models of the same external frontend type can use different LO frequencies for the same output frequency setting.
 In this case, use the "Shared LO" setting, which ensures that both devices use the same LO frequency.
-See "Frequency Band Config" on page 34.
+See "Frequency Band Config" on page 35.

 The frequency band configuration of the external frontend is stored on the device.
 Since the "Shared LO" setting was introduced after product start, this setting is not yet implemented on older devices.
-If you find the "Shared LO" setting is missing on your FE170-type frontend and you require it, contact Rohde & Schwarz support.
+If you find the "Shared LO" setting is missing on your R&S FE170ST or R&S FE170SR frontend and you require it, contact Rohde & Schwarz support.

 In a phase coherent test setup with multiple external frontends, you can use the LO signal from either frontend.
 Couple the LO output and LO input of the external frontends as shown in the examples with R&S FE170ST and R&S FE170SR.
 Use always the reference signal of the external frontend providing the LO signal.
+Connecting an R&S FE110ST to an R&S FE110SR or connecting other external frontends is analogous.

-Figure 3-4: Phase coherent test setup with LO signal from R&S FE170ST
+Figure 3-4: Example: Phase coherent test setup with LO signal from R&S FE170ST